cheminfo/dispatcher/README.md

 **devices**:
 * **type**: the type of device.
 Devices are specified in separate configuration files and this parameter enables to identify it.
 * **description**: A description of the device
 * **prefix**: the prefix that should be use when sending commands through the serial port.
+If you connect directly the device to the computer this should be empty, if you use a master/slave configuration with zigbee this should contain the address of the device.
+The prefix usually is a ``$`` or a ``%`` followed by a letter, for example ``$A``
  This is important for zigbee devices since commands must be prefixed.
 Leave empty if it’s not a zigbee device
 * **id**: a unique identifier for the device.
-For zigbee devices, use the prefix
+For zigbee devices, use the prefix.
+The id should to how the id of the device was defined with the "q" command, using ASCII table conversions.
+For example, $A (ASCII $: 36, A: 65) should be defined using 36 * 256 + 65 = 9281.
+On a board it corresponds to the command "q9281".
 * **sqlite**: the sqlite can be configured per device.
 If not specified in the device, the sqlite config of the board is used.

 ###### Devices